zaoyang/30-days-of-web-development/day-21/day-21.cq.md

 If you haven't guessed already, I'm a fan of non-computer analogies.
 Thus, in keeping with this theme, a good analogy is to think of Frameworks and Libraries as netspeak.
 Don't know what netspeak is?
 I bet you do; you just didn't know it was called "netspeak."

-> "omg becky luk @ her butt.
-It is so big.
-She looks lk one of those rap guys girlfriends[^sirmixalot]."
+> "LOL" = Laugh out loud
+> "OMG" = Oh my god
+> "FYI" = For your information
+> "TBH" = To be honest

-The "omg", "luk", "@", "lk" are what is referred to as netspeak.
+These are all examples of what is referred to as netspeak.
 So back to the analogy.
 Netspeak, is the Framework and Library of the English language.
 I doubt many grammarians would say that Netspeak is making the English language more powerful.
 But it _is_ shortening the number of characters you need to type and making it faster to communicate[^analogy].

 Frameworks and Libraries have become a crucial part of Web Development.
 They are a topic you will learn more about as you progress in your learning.